 Bread's Gone Stale?
 We've Got The Cure

-Resuscitate Stale Bread in 5 Easy Steps
+How to Freshen up Stale Bread in 5 Easy Steps

 1. Check for mold.
 If your bread looks like a science project, it's too far gone.
 If it's merely dry and stale, there's still hope.

 3. Wrap it.
-Use foil to make an airtight wrap around a very dry, dense loaf.
+Use aluminum foil to make an airtight wrap around a very dry, dense loaf.
 For a day-old baguette, you could get away with putting it back in the paper bag it came in; just roll the top closed.

 4. Heat it.
 Put the bread in a cold oven, then turn the heat to 300° F. Let the loaf slowly heat up for 10 to 15 minutes, depending on the density and dryness of the bread.
 Start checking the bread after 10 minutes.
 Here's what's happening: The water turns into steam, which is trapped by the wrapping.
 The bread absorbs the steam and plumps right up.

-You could speed up the heating process by wrapping a damp towel around the loaf and microwaving it for 10 seconds at a time.
+Tip: You could speed up the heating process by wrapping a damp towel around the loaf and microwaving it for 10 seconds at a time.
 The drawback to microwaving is that the bread can take on a rubbery texture.
 Having tried both, I have to say I prefer the oven method.